Fameless9/ForceBattle/README.md

 - 🔹 Discover a biome
 - 🔹 Complete an advancement
 - 🔹 Reach a certain height
+- 🔹 Reach a certain coordinate
+- 🔹 Discover a certain structure

 Objective types can be enabled or disabled individually via the plugin's settings menu.